Learning (or, in my case, trying to learn) another language was high entertainment.

 I had no idea that Too-son and Tucson were one place.
-Or that ep-ee-TOME was epitome.
+Or that ep-ee-TOME was really an epitome.
 I remember those two examples because of the hilarity they caused the adults in the area.
 I was all of 8, but adults were not all that nice to kids.
-They still aren’t, if I think about it.
+They still aren’t.

-I was even more entertaining in Israel.
+My feeble attempts to properly learn Hebrew was even more entertaining.
 I am sure that my fumbling attempts to learn the language, having caused hysterical laughter, probably played a part in my never properly learning Hebrew.
 I was so embarrassed by my errors, it didn’t seem worth it, especially since everyone knew at least a little English.

 They can be a rough crowd.

 To add another layer of problems over the difficulty of just getting the words out through my teeth (which were not designed for all those gutturals), many words in Hebrew are very similar to each other but have different meanings.
 For example, sha-ah is an hour.
 Shannah is a year.
 And there you stand saying, “My Hebrew isn’t good.
 I’ve only been here for two hours.”

 After a while, I spoke English and used Hebrew words as needed.
 Eventually, more Hebrew found its way into my sentences, though complex ideas never made the cut.
 I could say simple stuff.
 I could buy groceries.
 Chat about the weather, as in, “It’s really hot.”

 The alternative was “It’s raining hard,” because you only had two seasons: hot and wet.